Tuesday, October 23, 2012

 What are the steps ??

-1. Heat the butter and oil in a pan.
+5. Heat a tablespoon of butter and oil in a pan.
+Add the puree.

-6. Add the boiled pasta and mix well with the veggies.
-Keep the heat on for another few mins.
+8. Now, add the boiled pasta and veggies and toss together.
+Keep the heat on for another couple of mins.

 Any tips ??